Man Jumping Off a Bridge

 Around midnight on August 19, 2006, one of my first nights in New York City, I left my Harlem sublet and walked a hundred blocks south, past the Upper West Side, Central Park, midtown, and the East Village.
 As the hours became the wee hours, the buzz of the city faded to a low hum.
 At Delancey Street I turned left and trudged up the steep incline of the Williamsburg Bridge, towards Brooklyn.
 Halfway across, as far as possible from the dry shores of either borough, something was happening.
 On the two-lane outer roadway, which was a different part of the bridge from where pedestrians walked, was a pedestrian.
 He was a light-skinned black man with a mop of trimmed dreadlocks and a vaguely athletic build, shoeless, shirtless, wearing only a pair of boxer shorts.
 He was in the road but traffic had been stopped near the base of the bridge behind a police barrier.
 As I arrived he hoisted himself onto the outer railing and sat there, his back to the water, legs dangled casually above the asphalt.

 I had my camera, and a telephoto lens.
 I’d been wandering the streets every night, taking photographs and trying to make sense of my new home.
-I wanted to see what was excluded from the popular mythology of “The Big Apple” and “If you can make it here…”.
+I wanted to see everything that didn't fit into the popular mythology of “The Big Apple” and “If you can make it here…”.

 Suddenly, he crossed himself and his eyes went blank.
 They were open but unseeing as he leaned backwards and let gravity fling feet over head, body over railing into freefall towards the river.
 From my vantage point, he simply vanished.

 There was a terrible thud as he struck a lower section of the bridge.
 Then, silence.
 The officers got back in their cars, waved accumulated traffic through the Brooklyn-bound lanes, and things on the road went back to normal.

 (scroll right for photos:)